 If you are travelling to Europe the EU has published useful information for travellers on the European website.

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following:

 The fees charged are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.

-A special appointment is needed for medicals so please speak to the receptionist to arrange this.
+A special appointment is needed for medicals, so please speak to the receptionist to arrange this.
 You will be asked to pay a £20 deposit in cash when booking a medical.
-Once you have attended the medical this will be either refunded or deducted from the final account.
-Please note if you fail to attend the deposit will not be refunded.
+Once you have attended the medical, this will be either refunded or deducted from the final account.
+Please note that if you fail to attend the deposit will not be refunded.